taliacotton/holler/_listings/head-of-product-new-york.md

   New York, NY offices.
 ---

-# Head of Product

-New York

-Emogi is a content platform for messaging.
+Holler is a content platform for messaging.
 Our mission is to help people have better conversations.

 We work with leading chat, dating, gaming and productivity applications to provide rich content experiences for users, whenever and wherever they message.
 By understanding the connection between content, words, people, places, and time, we surface relevant content for people when communicating with friends and family.